davidonete/mangosbot-docker/README.md

 https://mega.nz/folder/mRk3DCoZ#2nkNx9NlayG0Lj9Un8dsYA

+## Set up Mysql variables
+On this repository we have two versions (branches) of the docker container depending if you want to include a Mysql container or not.
+If you do you just need to use the main branch and leave the default values, but if you don't you should use the 'without-db' branch and modify some files to allow the container to connect to your mysql server.

+The files you need to modify are:
+- docker-compose.yml: The following variables need to change DB_SERVER, DB_PORT, DB_ROOT_USER, DB_ROOT_PASS
+- mangosd.conf and realmd.conf: The following variables need to change LoginDatabaseInfo, WorldDatabaseInfo, CharacterDatabaseInfo, LogsDatabaseInfo, PlayerbotDatabaseInfo
+- InstallFullDB.config: The following variables need to change MYSQL_HOST, MYSQL_PORT, MYSQL_USERNAME, MYSQL_PASSWORD

 ## Custom sql
 You can place all your custom sql on the sql/custom folder and it will get executed at the initialization state in alphabetical order.
 Keep in mind it needs to be placed into the world/realms/playerbots folder depending on what the sql is editing